Did You Know?

 Parents can play a key role in helping their child become more physically active.

 - Find a fun activity.
 Help your child find a sport that she enjoys.
-The more she enjoys the activity, the more likely it is that she will continue.
+The more she enjoys the activity, the more likely she will continue it.
 Get the entire family involved.
 It is a great way to spend time together.

 - Choose an activity that is developmentally appropriate.
 For example, a 7- or 8-year-old child is not ready for weight lifting or a 3-mile run, but soccer, bicycle riding, and swimming are all appropriate activities.